gher-uliege/Diva-Workshops/notebooks/3-Analysis/readme.md

 ## Analysis

 This directory provides examples of how to:
+- see the effect of the analysis parameters (correlation length and noise-to-signal ratio).
 - perform an analysis and create a climatology,
 - generate an error field.